flowchain/devify-server/templates/101-air-quality-sensor-console-print/README.md

 * **send** or **viewer** is the property of this resource.
 Use **send** to *send data to CoAP server*, and **viewer** to *view data from CoAP server*

 This URI style is defined in the underlying of Devify framework.

+## Flow-Based Programming

+**NOTE:** This is under development, and which is planned to be first released on June, 2016.
+Please refer to [devify-graph](https://github.com/DevifyPlatform/devify-graph) project later for flow-based IoT programming.

+This chapter explains two different programming models.
+One is the monolithic application (aka single process) with conventional *if..else...* programming model.
+The other is the concept of resource-oriented using URI model.

+However, both of these two programming models are not the vision of Devify project.
+The vision **A new way to write IoT application server code** is implemented by so-called flow-based programming (FBP).